AOSC-Archive/aosc-wiki/developers/packages-site.md

 ## Q: Upstream version is wrong
 A: PISS uses a lot of heuristics, and resorts to Anitya if we can't figure out.
 Therefore, there are two sources of errors.
 If the error is on our side, we can improve the heuristics, or give it more information.
 Currently the only information we can use is package name, current version, url, source type (tarball/git/hg).

+## Q: Why no (reverse) dependency graph
+A: Too big to draw.
+There are also many cyclic dependencies.